talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     1. InputProcessing.py (input data XML file)\
     2. Main.java (initial solution - userAnswer==0)\
     3. SeparateModifiedInputProcessing.py (now does steps 3, 4, and 5 above)

 TODO: new updated input data XML file should not replace old one - create separate ones for each modified Students file

-TODO: courses data for 2021-Sem2-CAES-Wvl.
-Up to BIOL234 done, and all first year and second year courses done

 TODO: Create a Main.py script where we can set the name of the problem instance in one place, and which lets us choose which of the other script's we'd like to run, and can pass in the name of the problem instance to their main methods

-ANBAN (14/10/21): IF WE CANT GET THE SOLVER TO DO THE MINIMUM CHANGES THEN EXTRACT THE DATA OF THE STUDENTS WHO HAVE CHANGED AND
-SOLVE IT SEPARATELY AND MERGE BACK TOGETHER

 TODO: talk about code I changed specifically for the experimentation process
     - also the code in Main.java - to determine which configuration file i should use